 Military Family Leave provisions were added to the Family and Medical Leave Act in 2008.
 They offer unpaid but job-protected leave under two conditions that address the special needs of military families.
 The first is “qualifying exigency leave,” and the second is “military caregiver leave.”

 Qualifying exigency leave can be taken for any of a number of listed exigencies arising out of the fact that a military family member is on active duty or call to active duty status.
 The listed exigencies address the most common challenges faced by military family members, such as arranging for alternative childcare or attending military-sponsored events.
-Military caregiver leave may be taken by eligible employees to take care of a covered service member that suffers a serious injury or illness.
+Military caregiver leave may be taken by eligible employees to take care of a covered service member who suffers a serious injury or illness.

 The family member taking the leave must have worked for a covered employer for at least 12 months, for at least 1,250 hours during the prior 12-month period, and in a location where at least 50 employees are employed by the employer within 75 miles.
 Covered employers include public agencies and private sector employers with 50 or more employees.
-Leave based on the qualified exigency provision of the FMLA does not extend to family members of servicemen or servicewomen in the Regular Armed Forces.